Semester in DC Student FAQ

-Once you have been offered an externship, you should immediately notify Prof. Baylis to complete the necessary paperwork.
-All new externship placements must be approved in advance by Prof. Baylis.
-After your externship has been approved, you can contact the registrar to request the permission numbers to enroll in the D.C.
+Once you have been offered an externship, you should immediately notify Professor Baylis so that your externship site can be approved.
+All externship placements must be approved in advance by Professor Baylis.
+After your externship site has been approved, you can contact the registrar to request the permission numbers to enroll in the D.C.
 Seminar and D.C.
 Externship.
 Most students will still be in the process of applying for externships when it is time to register for the next semester’s classes.
 That's fine.
 Just register for a regular courseload at the law school.
 Then, when you secure your externship, you can drop those classes and add the D.C. courses.

 Q: How many credits can be earned for the Semester in D.C. program?